chengxj12/cognizant/README.md

 •	web.yml and web-service.yml are created for frontend
 • webapp image will be pull form docker hub
 •	redis.yml and redis-service.yml are created for backend
-•	scripts are stored in kubernetes folder
+•	make sure redis port set in redis-service is the same in app.js